 What Can I Substitute for Chips at a Mexican Restaurant?

-In a Mexican restaurant, the first thing they put on the table is a big bowl of corn chips.
+When at a Mexican restaurant, the first thing they often bring to the table is a big bowl of corn chips.
 They taste great!
 I know, I used to eat them too.

-When in this situation, I ask the server for cut-up vegetables.
-They happily oblige.
+When faced with this situation, I ask the server for cut-up vegetables, and they happily oblige.

 What is a Healthy Corn Chip Alternative?